Barolina/Leaflet-GeoMixer/README.md

 Leaflet-GeoMixer
 ================

-Leaflet plugin to add data from [GeoMixer](http://geomixer.ru) on any Leaflet map.
+Leaflet plugin to add data from [GeoMixer](http://geomixer.ru) to any Leaflet map.

 Demos
 ------